ajayboddu-2006/RISC-V_MYTH_Program/Docs/TL-Verilog.md

 # **TL-Verilog Projects**

 This repository contains various **TL-Verilog** projects implemented using **Makerchip IDE**.
 The projects are categorized into **Validity, Pipelining, Sequential Circuits, and Combinational Circuits**.
+ Each project includes a direct link to Makerchip, allowing you to simulate and explore the code interactively.

 ---